 The Journal of Aging and Long-Term Care (JALTC) is an open-access, peer-reviewed journal that accepts manuscripts written in English.
 Open access publications increase the visibility of an author's research by making articles available to everyone, anywhere in the world.
 JALTC articles are more visible and receive more citations than stand-alone articles.

 JALTC is published three times a year.
-Articles submitted should not have been previously published or be currently under consideration for publication any place else and should report original unpublished research results.
-The journal does not expect any fees for publication.
-All articles are available on the website of the journal with membership.
+Submitted manuscripts should not have been previously published or be under consideration for publication elsewhere.
+The journal does not expect any publication fees.
+All articles are available to members on the journal's website.

 ORCID is part of the wider digital infrastructure needed for researchers to share information on a global scale.
 In this respect, the authors should use an internationally recognized ORCID identification number to avoid difficulties that occasionally arise as a result of similarities in names and surnames also to enable transparent and trustworthy connections between researchers.